sansinghsanjay/loading_python_tf_model_in_c_tf/README.md

-# Loading a model trained in Python-Tensorflow, in C-Tensorflow
+# Python Tf.keras model for MNIST Hand Written Digits

 Refer readme.pdf or readme.ppt for more detail